bsc101/roon-extension-macroon-readme/README.md

   [https://bsc101.eu/downloads/macroon/roon-extension-macroon/](https://bsc101.eu/downloads/macroon/roon-extension-macroon/)
   Let me know if your target platform is missing.
 - Unzip the archive to some directory below your user directory.
 The application needs write access to the working directory (the directory from where the application is started) to be able to save configuration files.
+When updating, keep the configuration files (the 'data' folder with the config.json and automation.json files) and replace all other files with the new version.
 - Open a terminal/command line and change directory to the directory with the extracted files.
 The content of this directory should typically look like this:
   ![Files](./Images/macroon-files.png)